 Depending on the answers you give to these few questions doing cardio on your rest days might be or might not be a good idea.

-Let me give you a few examples to help you …
+Let me give you a few examples to help you undestand the answer better …

 If your calisthenics workouts do get your heart rate up for a while and you go for a long runs a few times per week then it’s probably better for you to have least physically demanding resting days.
 Meaning doing cardio os not so good option because you are already doing it.